 Eating Well to Lose Weight – it’s all about what;s going on upstairs.

 The word diet sends a shiver misery down most spines.
 It still makes me cringe a little inside.
-The thought of tasteless, limp vegetables, over boiled cabbage and rice crackers is not one that is conducive with the up and coming Christmas season.
+The thought of tasteless, limp vegetables, over boiled cabbage and rice crackers is not one that is conducive to a big smile.

 Many of the people that come to NuBeginnings see their diet as a battleground.
 Sometimes we even go so far as to see food as the enemy.
 As a result foods is always at the forefront of our minds and something we think about constantly.
 In a lot of cases, people spend their lives swapping between diet and binge, diet and binge.
 I know this because I spent many years doing exactly that.
 One of the big problems with the diet and binge cycle is that it tends to lead to feelings of guilt.

 At NuBeginnings we teach that having a good, healthy relationship with food is about mind set and that no food is either good or bad.
 Simply put, we’re adults and we can make the choices that we want to make.
 We have to live with the consequences of the food we eat, but that doesn’t mean that we shouldn’t enjoy what we eat.

 By demonising certain foods, we feel guilty about eating them.
 In a lot of cases this guilt has has been going on for a very long time.
 Maybe as a youngster you were told not to eat some foods because they were bad for you or conversely maybe you were forced toe at foods you didn’t like because they were good for you.
 As adults this changes.
 We know the result of eating particular foods; we understand self-control and also our limits.
 However, that doesn’t mean we shouldn’t enjoy food for what it is.

 Eating well to lose weight: Food is Delicious (or it should be)